Best Freshwater Aquarium Fish Combination

 When choosing fish by the nature of their behavior, do not forget that many fish like to hide in shelters.
 It is necessary to ensure that the aquarium has shelters in the form of grottos and caves.

-For some fish that like to burrow into the ground, the fraction of the soil and its processing is important.
+For fish that like to burrow into the ground, the fraction of the soil and its processing is essential.
 For such fish, sand with rounded edges is preferable.